robertaicenogle/Statistics_R_Programming/README.md

 - CTRL + Enter (Windows)

 If we send our read.csv() function to the R console, we should see our demo_table created in our R environment.
 Additionally, if we click on the demo_table in our environment pane, it will show us our data frame in a view-only tab in the source pane.

+### Import a JSON File
+What if we want to bring in a dataset from an application programming interface (API) query?
+The JSON format is one of the most common data formats returned from a URL request.
+To accommodate this need, R developers created the jsonlite library to read in JSON data structures and convert them to an R data frame.
+Because the jsonlite library was not built into R, we must import it into our R environment.

+To import a library into R, we'll use the library(package)function.

+Let's try loading in our installed jsonlite package using the library(jsonlite) function.
+Be sure to write the statement in your RScript and then send the statement to your R console (Command + Enter for Mac or CTRL + Enter for Windows).